Phone number: 404-370-4100

 Decatur Tax Search Online

 You may access tax information online at www.decaturgatax.com from the current year going back to 2009.
-At this site, you can view tax information for all City of Decatur properties, make an online payment with a convenience charge, print bills and receipts and request mailing address changes:
+At this site, you can view tax information for all City of Decatur properties, make an online credit card payment with a convenience charge or an e-check with no convenience charge, print bills and receipts and request mailing address changes:

 Decatur Tax Search